patademahesh/Distributed-Video-Transcoding/README.md

 7. restart pure-ftp service
 8. Change Master/DB IP in all three scripts (MASTER_NODE variable)
 9. Make sure to change WORKERS variable in CallUpload.sh script(all servers hostname)
-10. Install mysql-server and create transcode database.
-Create transcode user with password same as username.
+10. Install mysql-server and create 'transcode' database.
+Create 'transcode' user with password same as username.
 Make sure user is able to connect from all of the worker nodes.
-11.
+11. NFS Export /srv directory and mount it on all nodes with NFS client option "lookupcache=none"

-10. start screen named master and run below command
+12. start screen named master and run below command

    `# screen -S master`

    `# bash -x /srv/transcode-master.sh > /home/master.log  2>&1`

-11. start screen named nodes and run below command
+13. start screen named nodes and run below command

    `# screen -S nodes`